 Degree: Pre-clinical medicine (Bachelors) - Oxford, Wadham College University

-Hi, I`m a second year medical student at the University of Oxford.
+Hi, I`m a third year medical student at the University of Oxford.

 Our course is science-orientated meaning I have an expert understanding of the basic sciences and, since I`ve been through the school system recently, I understand the challenges faced by students at GCSE and A level.
 I`ve been told that I`m an open and friendly person with the blend of patience and empathy to teach.